-Geographic Information Systems (GIS) is a method of computer mapping that links the mapped features to a database.
+• Geographic Information Systems (GIS) is a method of computer mapping that links the mapped features to a database.

-The RGCPS houses a 5-computer Geographic Information Systems (GIS) laboratory, where faculty, students, and visiting researchers can work on planetary mapping projects.
-Our goal is to provide GIS-ready datasets of the individual planetary bodies, and expert assistance to researchers to aid them in completing their work.
+• The RGCPS houses a 6-computer GIS laboratory, where faculty, students, and visiting researchers can work on planetary mapping projects.
+Our goal is to provide GIS-ready datasets of the individual planetary bodies—those imaged by planetary missions—and give assistance to researchers in completing their own work.